-When not feeling well, protein-rich foods such as this Simple Baked Chicken recipe from Eating Well Through Cancer cookbook, can help keep up your nutrition when not in the mood for anything else.
-Plus, you are eatiing healthy with thhis recipe that is easy to eat and comforting for a chemotherapy diet.
-Not all treatments will cause nausea, vomiting or loss of appetite, but often weight loss is a side effect of chemotherapy; which can be a serious problem for patients undergoing chemotherapy and/or radiation therapy.
+When not feeling well, protein-rich foods such as this Simple Baked Chicken recipe from Eating Well Through Cancer cookbook, can help keep up your nutrition when you’re not in the mood for anything else.
+Plus, you are eatiing healthy with this easy to tolerate recipe and it is easy to eat and comforting for a chemotherapy diet.
+Not all treatments will cause nausea, vomiting or loss of appetite but often weight loss is a side effect of chemotherapy and this can be a serious problem for patients undergoing chemotherapy and/or radiation therapy.
 It has been proven that cancer patients who maintain their weight and maintain a good nutritional state tend to have fewer complications from chemotherapy, radiation therapy or surgery.

 Simple Baked Chicken from Eating Well Through Cancer cookbook